WiseLibs/better-sqlite3/README.md

 var cacheSize = db.pragma('cache_size', true); // returns the string "32000"
 ```

 The data returned by `.pragma()` is always in string format.
+It's better to use this method instead of normal [prepared statements](#statementstring---statement) when executing PRAGMA, because this method normalizes some odd behavior that may otherwise be experienced.
 The documentation on SQLite3 PRAGMA statements can be found [here](https://www.sqlite.org/pragma.html).

 ### .checkpoint([force]) -> number